 Cross docking and drop shipping are very different inventory methods that both keep the inventory from sitting in your storage area.
 In cross docking, supplies are shipped to your warehouse, set to the side and sorted, then put onto other trucks to immediately go to their destinations.
 This minimizes the time they spend in your warehouse and saves you money.
 Drop shipping never comes to your warehouse, but is shipped directly from the supplier.

-Cross docking is a more popular inventory management method because it gives the seller a chance to sort and inspect the product before it goes to the customers.
+Cross docking is one of the more popular inventory management techniques because it gives the seller a chance to sort and inspect the product before it goes to the customers.

 Using Dropshipping Software